hliangzhao/Edge-Computing-Codes/README.md

 ## Dependent-Funciton-Embedding
 Dependent function embedding is the combination of function placement and stream mapping on the heterogenous edge.
 Function placement studies how the dependent functions in an app (abstracted as a DAG) are placed on edge servers to minimize the makespan.
 Stream mapping studies how the data stream transferred between each function pair are mapped to different links between edge servers.

-The detial codes is located at https://github.com/hliangzhao/Dependent-Function-Embedding.
+The detailed code is located at https://github.com/hliangzhao/Dependent-Function-Embedding.

 ## Final Notes
 If you have used the codes in your research works, we would appreciate citation to the paper mentioned before: